FREQUENTLY ASKED QUESTIONS

 Q: What band/orchestra level should I sign up for?

 A: Your band/orchestra placement is determined by the grade you are currently enrolled in.
-Also, if you only have one year playing experience on a band instrument, you should check ‘Beginner Band.’
+Also, if you only have one year playing experience on a band instrument, you should apply for ‘Beginner Band.’

 Questions about the waiting list.